fe-data/fe-docs/docs/apps/scan.rst

 At the end (finish), the participants receive a medal if they have passed all the checkpoints.
 You can easily check this with the info button after an exit scan.

 If for some reason the scanner can't read the QR code, you can enter the Ticket ID manually as a fallback.
-Press the pencil-button (top-bar), enter the Ticket ID (found under the QR code) and press :guilabel:`OK`.
+Press the tripe-dots-button (top right) and choose :guilabel:`Enter qrcode` to enter the Ticket ID (found under the QR code) and press :guilabel:`OK`.